The Zap Your PRAM Conference

 Olle Jonsson

-Weblogger and programmer in Malmö, Sweden
+Weblogger and programmer from Malmö, Sweden

 Paul Kim